kragen/dumpulse/README.md

 timestamp control and the minor restrictions of Adler-32, which could be used to bounce data to nodes they cannot send messages to but can forge messages from, if any such exist.
-However, they cannot crash Dumpulse or cause it to use a large amount of CPU time.
+However, they cannot crash Dumpulse or cause it to use a large amount of CPU time, unless it has bugs.

 However, it should be sufficiently tolerant of random or corrupted data that you can run it over a noisy broadcast network without a